Meagherq/apim-lab-terraform/apim-lab/4-policyExpressions/apimanagement-4-7-Abort Processing.md

   ![Terraform APIM Calc API abort processing policy](../../assets/images/tf-module-4-add-abort-processing-calc-api.png)

-- Execute a Terraform Plan and Terraform Apply with these changes, this will create the abort processing policy for the Calc API operation.
+- Execute a Terraform Init and Terraform Apply with these changes, this will create the abort processing policy for the Calc API operation.

   ![APIM Policy Abort Response](../../assets/images/apim-policy-abort-response.png)